lucee/lucee-docs/docs/03.reference/01.functions/isimage/function.md

     - decision
 ---

-Determines whether a variable returns a image.
+Determines whether a variable returns an image.